smok-serwis/pojeb/README.md

 * _zajeb your-package_ - make a .jeb package file from a directory
   called your-package.
 This will result in a _your-package.jeb_ file.

+If you add any extra arguments after dojeb or przyjeb, they will be passed to setup script.

 # How do I make pojeb packages